PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### Family
 It's a mandatory field.
 Any Family of the application

 ### Entity
 It's a mandatory field.
 Any Legal entity of the above selected Family

 ### Section
 It's a mandatory field.
 Any one value from Master can be set
 See [Master](#section-master) for possible values.

+### Status

+The lifecycle of Athena tasks is similar to that of Kerika tasks, and is noted as a Status value:

+**Pending**: The Start Date is still ahead.

+**Ready**: the recommended Start Date has elapsed, so the task should get picked by the Responsible person(s) soon.
+(System will mark tasks as Ready on the Start Date.)
+E.g. start renewal process for passport since it takes 6 months.

+System runs nightly job to update the status of the upcoming tasks.
+If the status of the task is `Pending` and its due date is approached its status will be changed to `Ready` by system.

+**In Progress**: task is being worked on by the Responsible people.
+Marked as In Progress by the Responsible people: this could happen even before the Ready state.
+E.g. ACM is working with the client on getting the application signed, or application has been submitted and we are waiting on the passport office to act upon it.

+**Blocked**: task cannot proceed, even though the Start Date has elapsed, for insurmountable reasons.
+E.g. The client is in quarantine and can’t sign any papers or government shutdown.

+**Done**: task has been successfully completed.
+E.g. new passport received.

+Note: A task that has not succeeded will be marked as Overdue and In Progress, because the Due Date will have elapsed but the task has not reached a successful conclusion.

 ### Priority
-- Priority of the task.
-- Possible values are: `Critical`, `High Priority`, `Normal`.
+Priority of the task.
+Possible values are: `Critical`, `High Priority`, `Normal`.

--
+**Critical**: Task whose priority is too high

+**High Priority:** Task whose priority is high

+**Normal:** Task whose priority is normal

 ### Task Name
-Name of the task.
+- Name of the task.
 It's a mandatory field.
-No restriction for adding a same name task
+- No restriction for adding a same name task

 ### Task Source
 - Useful to track the Source of the task.
 Many times task created based on any Email or Phone call.